 A Long Lasting Display...

 This is an old monitor (not too old though) but still is a very good quality product.
 One thing I have come to know is that brand names like Samsung, Viewsonic, and Sony will never disappoint you with their products, will also provide great quality and reliability.
-I have used all three of these brand names for a long time now and will recommend them to anyone who wants a reliable and long lasting monitor for either their home or office.
-Nowadays with the newer LCD monitors the good old CRT are going cheaper and cheaper.
+I have used all three of these brand names for a long time now and will recommend them to anyone who wants a reliable and long-lasting monitor for either their home or office.
+Nowadays with the newer LCD monitors, the good old CRT is going cheaper and cheaper.